aibrahim3546/dates-generator/README.md

 from | number | e.g 2015
 to | number | e.g 2020

+---

 ## Contributing
 Contributions are always open.
-There are still a lot more to do with this library, such as writing test and implementing type checking to the code.
+There are still a lot more to improve with this library.

+such as:
+- writing test cases
+- implementing type checking
+- error handling